top of page

 Caramel crunch cornflake brownies

 Soft, fudgy brownie base topped with crunchy and sweet cornflakes glued together by the most decadent (and easy!) caramel sauce.
 A solid 1:1 ratio, this absolutely has to be one of my favourite brownie recipes on the website.
-You can use your favourite jarred caramel to save time, I use a similar recipe to my favourite salted caramel sauce, here.

 Total time to make : 1 hour + cooling and chilling time Time to prep : 10 minutes